-Kuala Lumpur is one of the most culturally diverse capital cities in Southeast Asia.
-People have settled here from all over Asia and the Indian Sub-Continent, creating the vast mix of peoples, cultures, religions, traditions and foods that make up the city today.
+Kuala Lumpur, or simply KL as it’s known locally, is one of the most culturally diverse capital cities in Southeast Asia.
+Through the ages, people have settled here from all over Asia and the Indian Subcontinent, creating the vast mix of peoples, cultures, religions, traditions and foods that make up the city today.
+As a result, there is loads to experience and a huge variety of things to do in Kuala Lumpur.
 As an Islamic state, you will see plenty of mosques throughout the Malaysian capital but between these, you will also see South Indian Hindu Temples, Catholic churches and Chinese temples – an eclectic mix to say the least.

 On one hand, the city is ultra modern, with the iconic Petronas Towers dominating the skyline, a monorail system and metro running the length and breadth of KL and more shiny, new malls you could imagine!
 On the other hand, there are also the more classic areas of the city, which are more in line with what you might expect from Southeast Asia, where street hawkers thrive, old colonial buildings reign dominant and arguably where the real heart of the city pumps.